KanathanZhou/khakitron/README.md

 ## Introduction

-Blue Feather is a vue ui framework which make use of the vue technologies and can be used in Vue 2.x versions.
+BlueFeather is a vue ui framework which make use of the vue technologies and can be used in Vue 2.x versions.

 ## Installation